aolwyn/ECG-AFIB-AFLUT/README.md

 # ECG-AFIB-AFLUT
-Development of machine learning and artificial intelligence models to detect and separate atrial fibrillation and atrial flutter using ECG data.
+Development of machine learning and artificial intelligence models aimed at rhythm and beat-based detection for target classes.

 Disclaimer: